nianqiu-liu/KKS_VR/README.md

 * B and Y buttons: Application Menu Button
 * Joystick: Trackpad position & value

-In addition, you need to make it to "pretend to be Vive controllers".
+In addition, you need to make it "pretend to be Vive controllers".

 ## Migrating